1 dead after rollover crash on N. Belt Highway

 Police said the victim is a woman in her 20s but her name has not been released.

-Police shut down the intersection while crews worked to clean up the crash.
+Police shut down the intersection while crews worked to clear the scene.

 Police are still investigating the cause of the crash.
 No one else was hurt.